cyber-dojo/versioner/README.md

 The .env file holds the commit-shas and image-tags comprising a consistent set of images which can be used to bring up a cyber-dojo server.
-For example, suppose there is an image cyberdojo/versioner:**0.1.29**, created from a commit to this repo, and its .env file specifies:
+For example, suppose the latest tag fir image cyberdojo/versioner:**0.1.35**, created from a commit to this repo, and its .env file specifies:
   * a tag of **47dd256** for the [avatars](https://github.com/cyber-dojo/avatars/tree/47dd256870aa6053734626809dff3d08e963b6c3) service
   * a tag of **610f484** for the [differ](https://github.com/cyber-dojo/differ/tree/610f484e67fde232d9561521590de43e1e365fc3) service